peetdenny/N-Queens-Genetic/README.md

  So on occasion, we randomly select a chromosome or two to mutate.
- For the mutation, we selected to occasionally switch around two randomly-selected digits, as described in this paper http://research.ijcaonline.org/volume122/number12/pxc3905005.pdf
+ For the mutation, we selected to occasionally switch around two randomly-selected digits, as described in this paper http://research.ijcaonline.org/volume122/number12/pxc3905005.pdf However, this implementation didn't seem to add as much benefit as just randomly mutating a single digit.
+ The probability of mutation performed best at 80%, which was surprisingly high.